TVersluijs/RGEE_Snowmelt/README.md

 image is created (picking the pixel with least cloudcover).
 Finally, snow melt is analysed for each location's buffer zone based on one of the following methods (specified by the user by setting the parameter 'method'): (1) fitting a GAM through the average
 NDSI, NDVI and NDMI values over time, (2) Fitting a GAM through the fraction of snow-covered pixels over time.
-Note that this script is similar to script "*05-RGEE_TomVersluijs_S2_Points_Snowmelt.R".
+Note that this script is similar to script "*04-RGEE_TomVersluijs_S2_Points_Snowmelt.R".
 However, in the latter script all points are analysed consecutively using a loop, which makes that script significantly slower to run.
-It does however not rely on a shapefile and thus works for points spaced much further apart (e.g. tracking data of migratory birds).
+It does however not rely on a shapefile and thus works for points spaced much further apart (e.g. tracking data of birds).
 The current script only works for small areas of c.a.
-50-100 km2 (larger areas might result in computation errors).
+50 km2 (larger areas might result in computation errors).

 <p float="left">
   <img align="top" src="./_pictures/07A-Sentinel2_Zackenberg_Shapefile_Points.png" width="49%" title="Five point locations with a buffer zone of 250m located within a shapefile area in Zackenberg" />